astronomer/docs/learn/airflow-dbt.md

 :::info

-The DAG used in this tutorial is accessible in the Astronomer registry ADD LINK LATER and the full Astro project can be cloned from [this repository](https://github.com/astronomer/astro-dbt-provider-tutorial-example).
+The full Astro project used in this tutorial can be cloned from [this repository](https://github.com/astronomer/astro-dbt-provider-tutorial-example).

 :::